 That is a tough question.
 The Admission Committee isn’t looking for something – they are looking at everything.
-As a college-preparatory school with a well-developed curriculum, we look for students who have been achieving academically in their current schools.
-But also important are students who are curious – about their studies and their passions.
-The committee, comprised of admission officers and faculty, review all completed files and, in addition to previous grades, scores on the ISEE or SSAT, teacher and personal recommendations, student essays and parent statements; a student's special interests and talents are discussed as we truly seek students who will share those with the school community.
-We also take into consideration the impressions gained through the student's campus and class visit and interview.
+As a college-preparatory school with a well-developed curriculum, we look for students who have been academically successful in their current schools.
+We are also looking for students who are curious, will participate in activities, and will be positive members of the community.
+The committee, comprised of Admission Officers and faculty, reviews all completed files.
+In addition to the application forms, a student's special interests and talents are discussed.
+We also take into consideration the impressions gained through the student's interview and campus visit.

 All applicants are required to submit results from either the Secondary School Admission Test (SSAT) or Independent School Entrance Examination (ISEE).
-Testing before or on January 25 will ensure that the scores are accepted for the January 25 priority application deadline.
-The testing company will release the scores to St. Stephen’s and will then be marked as received on the application checklist.
-Testing dates are limited - visit the websites early to register.
+Testing before or on January 25th will ensure that the scores are accepted for the January 25th priority application deadline.
+During the registration process, you will request that St. Stephen's Episcopal School (Austin, TX) be added as a score recipient.
+The testing company will then release the scores to St. Stephen’s and they will be marked as received on the application checklist.

 Yes.
-We have been using an electronic applicaton since 2010.
-The Application (biographical form), Student Questonnaire & Essay, Parent Statement and all recommendations must be submitted electronically.
-Copies of previous and current year report cards will be uploaded via the admission portal.
+We have been using an electronic application since 2010.
+The Application (biographical form), student photo, previous and current year grades, Student Questionnaire & Essay, Parent Statement and all recommendations must be submitted electronically.

-Each year, St. Stephen’s offers almost $2 million in need-based financial aid.
-A separate financial aid application must be submitted each year by January 25.
-To receive information about financial aid, visit the financial aid section of the website and check the appropriate box on the admission application.
+Each year, St. Stephen’s awards over $4.5 million in financial assistance.
+New applicants must submit their financial aid application by January 25th.
+Please visit the financial aid section of the website for more information and check the appropriate box on the admission application.